raulnq/Jal.Router/README.md

 ```
 The "Send" method could receive two parameters, the first one is the content of the message and the second one is an instance of the "Options" class that has the following:
 * Id (Optional), The value that will be used to identify the message by the concrete messaging service.
-* EndPointName (Mandatory), Name of the endpoint defined in the configuration.
+* EndPointName (Mandatory), Name of the endpoint defined in the configuration class.
 * Version (Optional), Current version of the message (by default is "1")
 * ScheduledEnqueueDateTimeUtc (Optional), If we want to defer the delivery of the message to some time in the future.
 * Headers (Optional), If some extra properties are needed those can be put here.
 * RequestId (Optional), Only mandatory if you want to use the request - reply pattern (reply part).
 * ReplyToRequestId (Optional), Only mandatory if you want to use the request - reply pattern (request part).
 * SagaInfo (Optional), Only mandatory if we are using sagas.
-You need to pass the saga information of the comming message context to the next step.
+You need to pass the saga information of the coming message context to the next step.
 The interface "IBus" will send the message based on the configuration below.
 ```
 public class RouterConfigurationSource : AbstractRouterConfigurationSource